How to drive economically

 Motorists should adhere to speed limits at all times so as they aren't breaking the law, but saving money is another solid reason to do so.
-For instance, travelling above the national speed limit at 80mph instead of 70mph will use an extra 10% of fuel, as well as cost you extra money in speed fines too.
+For instance, travelling above the national speed limit at 80mph instead of 70mph will use an extra 10 percent of fuel - as well as cost you extra money in speed fines.

-Cruise control only helps the situation too.
-Slowing down and speeding up increases fuel usage in a big way, so letting the car maintain the exact cruising speed for you whenever possible is simply the most efficient way to get around.
+Cruise control only helps the situation.
+Slowing down and speeding up increases fuel usage in a big way, so letting the car maintain the exact cruising speed for you whenever possible is the most efficient way to get around.

-However, to make the most out of every drop of fuel and maintain maximum efficiency, it's vital that you're always using the right gear at the right time.
-Be careful not to over-rev the engine, as this will use more fuel, and make sure you don't labour the engine by being in a gear that's too low for the speed and terrain.
+However, to get the most mileage out of every drop of fuel and maintain maximum efficiency, it's vital that you're always using the right gear at the right time.
+Be careful not to over-rev, and make sure you don't labour the engine by being in a gear that's too low for the speed and terrain.

 Ensuring that your vehicle is in tip-top mechanical shape is vital when making sure that fuel economy is as good as it can be.

-A car that has its engine serviced regularly and in line with manufacturer service schedules using the correct parts, fluids and lubricants will work better and be more efficient than one that isn't.
-It'll be more reliable too.
+A car that has its engine serviced regularly and in line with manufacturer schedules, using the correct parts, fluids, and lubricants, will work better and be more efficient than one that isn't.
+It'll be more reliable, too.

-Wheel alignment (also known as tracking) can also have a negative effect on fuel economy too, and it can be knocked out by something as simple as a pot hole in the road, so make sure you get it checked regularly.
+Wheel alignment (also known as tracking) also affects fuel economy, and it can be knocked out by something as simple as a pothole in the road, so make sure you get it checked regularly.

 Avoid Unnecessary Idling

-When the car is standstill and the engine is turned on and idling, you're getting precisely 0 miles per gallon from your fuel.
-This is because fuel is being used but you aren't going anywhere.
+When a car is standstill and the engine is turned on and idling, you're getting precisely zero miles per gallon from your fuel.
+This is because fuel is being used, but you aren't going anywhere.

 So, waiting for a mate outside their house?
 Turn the engine off.
-Eating your burger at the drive thru?
+Eating your burger at the drive-thru?
 Turn the engine off.
-And yes, even if you're defrosting your car, if you want to save fuel, you'll have to turn the engine off.
+And yes, even when you're defrosting your car, if you want to save fuel, you'll have to keep the engine off.

 Modern cars with "stop/start" technology save fuel by turning the engine off while the vehicle is stationary.
 If your car has this function, keeping it turned on is the best thing you can do for fuel economy.

 As a general rule, anything that drains the car's battery in any significant way is also a drain on your car's fuel tank.
-This is because it uses the alternator to charge the battery back up, which is powered by the engine, which needs fuel to work.
+This is because it uses the alternator to keep the battery charged, which is powered by the engine, which needs fuel to work.

-Air con is the biggest culprit here, increasing fuel consumption by around 5-7% in town driving.
+Air con is the biggest culprit here, increasing fuel consumption by up to seven percent in town driving.
 At higher speeds the effect is less noticeable, and using the air con at motorway speeds is actually more efficient than having the windows down because of the drag that's created.